Orange-OpenSource/fiware-cepheus/doc/cep/configuration.md

  - `type`: the type of the attribute, mandatory.
            Only simple types are supported for now : `string`, `double`, `float`, `int`, `bool`.
  - `metadata`: the list of attribute Context Metadata, optional.
+ - `jsonpath`: a jsonpath to allow accessing the value inside a "complex" object, optional.

 Each Context Metadata is defined by:

 - `name`: the name of the metadata, mandatory.
 - `type`: the type of the metadata, mandatory.
           Only simple types are supported for now : `string`, `double`, `float`, `int`, `bool`.
+- `jsonpath`: a jsonpath to allow accessing the value inside a "complex" object, optional.

 ### Outgoing events